Daqarta

 ENDIF.

-If for some reason you want to keep track of how many times MyMacro actually runs, you can include a command that increments a macro variable which you can then test with later IF statements, or display in a Field that has been preset to watch for updates via Field1=?VarN.
+If for some reason you want to keep track of how many times _MyMacro actually runs, you can include a command that increments a macro variable which you can then test with later IF statements, or display in a message or a Field.

 GO: